Quenched large deviations for Monte Carlo integration with Coulomb gases: Introduction

-for some constant $c>0$, where $\mathcal{BL}$ is the space of functions that are $1$-Lipschitz and bounded by $1$.
-The results \eqref{e:ldp_gibbs_bounded} and \eqref{e:ldp_gibbs} are to compare to classical results for i.i.d. quadrature nodes, such as Sanov's theorem, where $\beta_n$ in the exponential is replaced by $n$.
+satisfies a LDP, we will abusively say that the sequence of empirical measures $\xi_n = \frac{1}{n}\sum_{i = 1}^{n}\delta_{y_i}$ satisfies the same LDP.
+The results~\eqref{e:ldp_gibbs_bounded} and \eqref{e:ldp_gibbs} are to compare to classical results for i.i.d. quadrature nodes, such as Sanov's theorem, where $\beta_n$ in the exponential is replaced by $n$.
 The same rate $n$ appears for Markov chain quadratures \citep{dembo_large_2010}.
 As soon as $\beta_n$ grows faster than $n$, the right-hand sides of \eqref{e:ldp_gibbs_bounded} and \eqref{e:ldp_gibbs} thus decrease faster than i.i.d. or Markov chain quadratures, justifying our use of the terms \emph{overwhelming probability}.
 This fast convergence motivated our study of numerical quadratures based on the Gibbs measure $\mathbb{P}_{n, \beta_n}^{V^{\pi}}$ in \citep{rouault_monte_2024}.

 There are two main issues with this strategy, though.
 First, we do not know of any exact sampling algorithm for the Gibbs measure \eqref{e:gibbs_measure}, so that one has to rely on approximate samplers like Markov chain Monte Carlo (MCMC) methods.
 Second, and maybe more fundamentally, computing the potential \eqref{e:jellium} requires evaluating $U_{K}^{\pi}$, which requires integrating w.r.t. $\pi$, seemingly defeating our initial purpose.
 In this paper, we address this second issue, completely removing the need to evaluate $U_K^\pi$ while preserving the better-than-Monte-Carlo integration guarantees of Gibbs measures.